And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 We'll lose revenue.

-When the facts are you'll gain revenue, because that's what's happened.
+When the facts are, you'll gain revenue, because that's what's happened.

-Will the Republicans call Baucus' block?
+Will the Republicans call Baucus' bluff?

 I'm Roger Hedgecock.